Table of Contents

 What Is a Canceled Check?

 A canceled check is a check that is processed and paid and cannot be used again.
-If you write a check to your sister or to the electrician and they deposit or cash it, the funds are taken from your checking account and put into their hands (or account).
-Your bank will cancel the check, meaning that the rectangle of paper has done its job.
+If you write a check to your sister or to the electrician and they deposit or cash it, the funds are taken from your checking account and paid to them (or put in their account).
+Your bank will cancel the check, meaning that the check has done its job and served its purpose.

 Sometimes you may be asked to show a canceled check to prove that payment was made.
-For instance, if you paid a bill by check but the payee believes they haven’t received the funds, you could send an image of the canceled check from the bank to prove that you settled the account.
-You may be able to obtain such images within a certain time frame by reviewing your bank account online via your financial institution’s website or app.
+For instance, if you paid a bill by check but the payee believes they haven’t received the funds, you could send them an image of the canceled check from the bank to prove that you settled the account.
+You may be able to obtain such images within a certain time frame from your bank or credit union.

 How to Write a Canceled Check